randomtruffles/Dominion_League/resources.md

 * **Prince + Traveller**: When you discard a Princed Traveller from play, you cannot exchange it before it is set aside again by Prince.
 * **Small Castle**: When you play Small Castle and have no other Castles in hand, you are forced to trash the Small Castle from play.
 * **Stonemason**: You cannot choose to overpay an amount that would not gain you cards.
-* **Villa**: You do not return to your Action phase until any other "when you gain" abilities due to gaining Villa are all resolved.
+* **Villa**: When gaining multiple cards at once, such as when overpaying for Stonemason, you return to your Action phase after gaining both, even if the first one was a Villa.
-* **Way of the Mouser**: If Way of the Mouse sets aside a Duration card, then when you play a Duration card using Way of the Mouse it is discarded the same turn.
+* **Way of the Mouser**: If Way of the Mouse sets aside a Duration card, then when you play a Duration card using Way of the Mouse it is discarded from play the same turn.
 * **Villagers**: During your Action phase, if the only thing you can do is spend Villagers, you are not given a chance to spend them and instead your Buy phase automatically beings.
 * **Zombie Spy**: If you play Herald to reveal and play Necromancer, and then have no cards in your deck or discard pile, the game will freeze if you play Zombie Spy via the Necromancer.